robertaicenogle/R_Metro_Health/README.md

 - RStudio enables users to test their analysis scripts line by line while allowing users to view different environment variables and outputs
 - This means that for each line of code written and executed, users can verify the results and troubleshoot any problems quickly and easily

-## Install R
+## 1.2 Install R
 - We must first install R before installing RStudio
 - This way, RStudio can easily find our R installation while being configured
 - Otherwise, we would have to manually tell RStudio where to find our installed applications

 ### - Install R on macOS or Windows
-- Navigate to R's Comprehensive R Archive Network (CRAN) server ([Links to an external site.](https://cran.r-project.org/mirrors.html)) and select a mirror link near our region.
+- Navigate to R's Comprehensive R Archive Network (CRAN) server ([Links to an external site.](https://cran.r-project.org/mirrors.html))
+- Select a mirror link near our region
+- After you navigate to a CRAN mirror site, you'll reach a self-explanatory download page
+- For those running a **macOS** environment, select the latest release .pkg file
+- For those running a **Windows** environment, click on the base installer link
+- On the next page, click the "Download R for Windows" link to start downloading the installer

+### Following Successful Download
+- Once your installer files are successfully downloaded (.pkg for macOS or .exe for Windows), run them just as you would for any other installation program
+- Use all default install options and, if prompted, check all boxes to allow all R components to install.

+## 1.3 Install R Studio

+# Programming and ETL in R
+##